srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_09-iot-hub-integration-with-azure-event-grid.md

 ## Lab Scenario

 Contoso management is impressed with the prototype solutions that you've created using Azure IoT services, and they feel comfortable assigning additional budget the capabilities that you have already demonstrated.
 They are now asking that you explore the integration of certain operational support capabilities.
-Specifially, they would like to see how the Azure tools support sending alert notifications to the managers who are responsible for specific work areas.
+Specifically, they would like to see how the Azure tools support sending alert notifications to the managers who are responsible for specific work areas.
 Alert criteria will be defined by the business area managers.
 The telemetry data arriving at IoT hub will be evaluated to generate the notifications.

 You've identified a business manager, Nancy, that you've had success working with in the past.
 You'll work with her during the initial phase of your solution.